 Reduced infrastructure mode means that no metrics and/or monitoring data is visible in Control Center and internal topics to store monitoring data are not created.
 Because of this, the resource burden of running Control Center is lower in Reduced infrastructure mode.
-For more information about the reduced system requirements for Control Center in Reduced infrastructure mode, see Confluent System Requirements.
+For more information about the reduced system requirements for Control Center in Reduced infrastructure mode, see Confluent Platform System Requirements.

 The following image shows an example of Control Center running in Reduced infrastructure mode.

 Control Center pages¶